 Posting Content

 Each subreddit might have its own individual rules, which must of course abide by Reddit’s general guidelines.
-Redditors can post all sorts of content on these subreddits, and also comment on other Redditors’ posts, so long as their posts and comments are in line with the rules.
+Redditors can post all sorts of content on these subreddits.
+They can also comment on other Redditors’ posts, so long as their posts and comments are in line with the rules.

 Reddit Mods

-The work of Reddit moderators altogether comes to a total of 466 hours each day, and they can take credit for removing a significant portion of content on Reddit.
-However, many believe that moderators aren’t always fair in deleting content and even go as far as to say that they will ban users for simple disagreements.
+The work of Reddit moderators altogether comes to a total of 466 hours each day.
+They can take credit for removing a vast amount of content on Reddit.
+However, many believe that moderators aren’t always fair in deleting content.
+They even go as far as to say that they will ban users for simple disagreements.

 Points, Coins, & Awards